mdcutone/psychopy-demo-plugin/README.md

 python setup.py install
 ```

-You can also build packages.
-You can use `pip` to install those packages or put
+You can also build packages and use `pip` to install them or put them up on a
-them up on a public repository.
+public repository for others to download.

 You can see the plugin in action by running the following code after installing
 it: